Frequently Asked Questions

 Do you partner with any distributors?

-Yes, we are actively reviewing new licensing and distribution partners in order to bring our Biocement technology and products to the world.
+Yes, we are actively reviewing new licensing and distribution partners in order to bring our Biocement® products and services to the world.
 Please get in touch with our team through our contact page with your company information, location, and any questions, and we will evaluate how to best serve your needs.

 Do you accept media partnerships or articles?